jandelgado/rabtap/README.md

 The [RabbitMQ Firehose Tracer](https://www.rabbitmq.com/firehose.html) allows to "see" every message that is published or delivered.
-To use it, the FireHose tracer, it has to be enabled first:
+To use it, the FireHose tracer has to be enabled first:

 ```console
 $ rabbitmqctl trace_on